Canadian Toad

 Description

-The Canadian toad appears to be uncommon in the Northwest Territories (NWT) and is known only around the Fort Smith area.
-It is probably limited to areas where it can dig easily and the ground freezes only to a relatively shallow depth.
-This species has declined in abundance in some other parts of western Canada in recent years.
+The Canadian toad appears to be uncommon in the Northwest Territories (NWT) and has been found only in NWT portions of Wood Buffalo National Park near Fort Smith.
+It is probably limited to areas where it can dig easily into sandy soils and where the ground freezes only to a relatively shallow depth.